aya444/DivideRide_GP_2023/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU AGPLv3 License - see the [LICENSE](LICENSE) file for details.